Solana-Workshops/ship-an-xnft/README.md

 export default registerRootComponent(App);
 ```

 We have two screens, Home and Friends, which you can navigate using the Navigation menu at the bottom of the App.
-When on the HomeScreen, you see the inital route of the HomeScreen Stack Navigator, which is our Main Page.
-When you click on the Friends Tab, you will see an empty screen, that we will fill out out in the next step.
+When on the HomeScreen, you see the initial route of the HomeScreen Stack Navigator, which is our Main Page.
+When you click on the Friends Tab, you will see an empty screen, that we will fill out in the next step.
 Take a second to look at the code and understand it.
 If you do not understand it, search up some docs or a tutorial for navigation in react native.

 **5. Hooks and signing transactions**